klingerj/Joe-Engine/README.md

 #### Weekly Update
 11/6/18
 A delayed update but the engine is now capable of shadow mapping.
 The branch dedicated to this feature has already been merged into master.
-This branch is dedicated to implementing a deferred renderer and is almost complete.
-Demo images will be available soon.
+Deferred renderer is complete and has been merged into master.

 10/16/18
 Couple of things added so far: